aritra-codes/sparx-bookwork-tracker/README.md

 - Open your browser.
 - Turn on 'Developer mode' (you may not need to do this, specifics differ depending on the browser)
 - Click on 'Load unpacked' and select the extracted folder.
-- Turn on the extension and you're ready to go!
+- Turn on the extension and you're ready to go!\

+---

+# Message for Sparx

+If you have any problems with this project, please send me an email at aritra8.codes@gmail.com.